steven200796/rl_project/README.md

 2. Distill it to a smaller network with supervised training
 3. Compare size / performance tradeoff of distillation
 4. Train that smaller network with same RL algorithm and compare performance

+External Issues:
+There was an issue with torch.save()/load() which resulted in loaded models having strange evaluations (particularly repeated mean scores and very round std deviations).
+This is suspected to be caused because of the macbook pro 'mps' device which is still in beta and known to have related issues. torch.save() first loads to CPU before loading to the original saved device, hence there was no means to bypass this.
+Using the sb3 load_from_zip which loads straight to a specified device seems to resolve this issue.

+Internal Issues:

+Ideas:
+Take an action after the update instead of before?

+Limitations:
+While the moethod seems to address compounding errors from an initialized state, it's brittle as learning process guides student to optimal policy in every step resulting in little exploration.
+However, we argue this is ok so long as the student is never initialized in a bad location.

+Method does not continually learn and is not expected to do better than the teacher.